 Flexibility Score Examples

-Understanding your flexibility score offers powerful insights into your body's current state of mobility.
-These scores aren't just for elite athletes; they reveal how well your body can move through its full range, directly impacting everything from daily comfort and injury resilience to athletic performance and long-term functional independence.
-Let's explore various real-world scenarios.
+Your flexibility score reveals how well your body can move through its full range of motion, directly impacting everything from daily comfort and injury resilience to athletic performance and long-term functional independence.
+These worked examples show how different populations use the metric in practice.

 Worked Examples